sivaramambikasaran/Tower_Of_Brahma/README.md

 Key in some positive integer.
 It takes a while to generate the images.
 This is to be addressed later.

-The file titled `finished.pdf` contains all the steps as a separate image.
+The folder titled `images` contains all the steps as a separate image.

-The file titled `movie.pdf` contains the movie.
-Use Adobe to open the file and play the movie.
+The file titled `animationTowerOfBrahma.gif` contains the animation.